giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-08-02-developing-web-apis-good-practices.md

 tags: web-api good-pratices
 ---

-Some days ago a coworker asked me what do I thought about wich status code a web api should return and if there are some the good pratices to follow.
-When him asked this, I remembered that I've followed some good pratices, most of them based on my emperical knowledge of years of development and consuming web apis.
+Some days ago a coworker asked me what do I thought about wich status code a web api should return and if there are some good pratices to follow.
+When he asked this, I remembered that I've followed some good pratices, most of them based on my emperical knowledge of years of development and consuming web apis.
 For this reason I wrote this post as a way to organize and document what are those good pratices that I follow.
 Maybe it can be useful to someone.

 The list below is not intended to be right and definitive, there is no silver bullet, but just things that I learned and tested in more of a decade working with web apis.
 Things that worked for me and my projects can easily not work for you and your projects, because context is other  and challenges too.